 An Experience that lasts a lifetime.

-The division superintendents will contact you after your entry is received to inform you of what, if anything, to bring to the fair.
+The division superintendents will reach out to you after your entry is submitted to let you know what, if anything, you need to bring to the fair.

 MISSION STATEMENT: We are dedicated to creating a positive and meaningful impact on youth and the community, while promoting agricultural education through hands on learning opportunities, fostering mentoring systems, encouraging personal growth, and instilling community values.